Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-Following \cite{AK2003}, we say that a dynamical system $(X,T)$ is \emph{Li-Yorke sensitive} if there exists $\delta>0$ such that for any $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ such that $(x,y)$ is Li-Yorke $\delta$-scrambled.
+Following \cite{AK2003}, we say that a dynamical system $(X,T)$ is \emph{Li-Yorke sensitive} if there exists some $\delta>0$ such that for any $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ such that $(x,y)$ is Li-Yorke $\delta$-chaotic.
 It is clear that every Li-Yorke sensitive system is sensitive.

-Applying the Mycielski theorem, we have the following criterion for the existence of Li-Yorke $\delta$-scrambled sets in the countable union of open subsets.
-If in addition $X$ is separable, then the Li-Yorke $\delta$-scrambled set can chosen to be dense in $X$.
+Applying the Mycielski theorem (Theorem~\ref{Mycielski}), we have the following criterion for the existence of Li-Yorke $\delta$-scrambled sets in the countable union of open subsets.
+In addition, if $X$ is separable, then the Li-Yorke $\delta$-scrambled set can be chosen to be dense in $X$.

-\begin{prop} Let $(X,T)$ be a dynamical system with $X$ being completely metrizable.
-Then the following assertions are equivalent: \begin{enumerate} \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is Li-Yorke $\delta$-scrambled; \item the proximal relation of $(X,T)$ is dense in $X\times X$ and $(X,T)$ is sensitive. \end{enumerate} \end{prop} \begin{proof} (1)$\Rightarrow$(2) For any two nonempty open subsets $O_1$ and $O_2$ of $X$, there exist two Cantor sets $K_1\subset O_1$ and $K_2\subset O_2$ such that $K_1\cup K_2$ is Li-Yorke $\delta$-scrambled.
+\begin{prop} Let $(X, T)$ be a dynamical system with $X$ being completely metrizable.
+Then the following assertions are equivalent: \begin{enumerate} \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is Li-Yorke $\delta$-scrambled; \item the proximal relation of $(X,T)$ is dense in $X\times X$ and $(X,T)$ is sensitive. \end{enumerate} \end{prop} \begin{proof} (1)$\Rightarrow$(2).
+For any two nonempty open subsets $O_1$ and $O_2$ of $X$, there exist two Cantor sets $K_1\subset O_1$ and $K_2\subset O_2$ such that $K_1\cup K_2$ is Li-Yorke $\delta$-scrambled.
 Then $(K_1\cup K_2)\times (K_1\cup K_2)\subset \prox(T)$ and